BreeMad/Customer-Sales-and-Profitability-Analysis/README.md

    Are there any patterns, such as seasonal increases or decreases in sales performance?

  ***Correlation & Relationships***
-1. **Sales, Profit, Discount, and Quantity Correlation**
+1. **Sales, Profit, Discount, & Quantity Correlation**
    What is the relationship between sales, profit, discount, and quantity?

 2. **Trends**
    Do larger discounts result in better profitability, or do they have the opposite effect?

+## Recommendations
+After analyzing the data, the recommended strategies the retail team can implement to elevate performance are:

+1. High sales do not necessarily mean high profits.
+Therefore, it is important to focus on profits, not just sales.
+2. Some projects and areas are continuously losing money, requiring improvement or removal.
+3. Marketing should be tailored toward individual customers since they are the segment that contributes to the most profits.
+4. Seasonal trends occur each year, so planning for inventory and promotions should be made particularly for the busy Q4 period.

+---